williamslab/ped-sim/README.md

 As in other example pedigrees for cousins, generation two contains two branches and these default to having generation 1, branch 1 as their parent branch (and they are therefore full siblings).
-The sex assignments are the last two fields on the generation 2 line: `1sF` indicates that the `i1` individual in branch 1 should be female and `2sF` similarly says that branch 2's `i1` individual needs to be female.
+The sex assignments are the last two fields on the generation 2 line: `1sF` indicates that the reproducing (`i1`) individual in branch 1 should be female and `2sF` similarly says that branch 2's `i1` individual needs to be female.

 ### Other example def files